Greenray/css-optimizer/readme.md

 }
 }

-After finishing (removing newlines) the data file will be prepared, placed in one line.
+After finishing (removing newlines) the data file will be placed in one line.

 The original code: (https://github.com/Greenray/css-optimizer).
 Copyright (C) 2016 Victor Nabatov <greenray.spb@gmail.com>